Tianji-Server/noisium/README.md

 ## Attribution

-- Thanks to [Builderb0y](https://modrinth.com/user/Builderb0y) for giving great starting points and helping with some issues.
+- Thank you to [Builderb0y](https://modrinth.com/user/Builderb0y) for giving great starting points and helping with issues
+- Thank you to [ishland](https://github.com/ishland) for helping with C2ME compatibility and benchmarking performance
+- Thank you to [Uniter](https://github.com/Uniter343) and [raccoonman2](https://github.com/racoonman2) for benchmarking performance

 ## License